WormBase/ACKnowledge/README.md

 ![ACKnowledge logo](src/frontend/submission_form/public/lockup-with-rule-color-100.jpg)

-The Author Curation to Knowledgebase project (ACKnowledge, previously known as “Author First Pass”) aims at facilitating author curation to biological  knowledgebases.</p>
+The Author Curation to Knowledgebase project (ACKnowledge) aims at facilitating author curation to biological knowledgebases.</p>

 Biological knowledgebases serve as a critical resource for researchers and accelerate scientific discoveries by providing manually curated, machine-readable data collections.
 At present, the aggregation and manual curation of biological data is a labor-intensive process that relies almost entirely on professional biocurators.
 Biocuration, however, is greatly aided when authors directly participate in the process.